eugeneandrienko/dotfiles/README.md

 #### File synchronization

-To work with file synchronization via rsync you need to have `sync` SSH-key with empty passphrase.
+To work with file synchronization via cloudsync you need to have `sync` SSH-key with empty passphrase.
 This key should be added to remote server to rsync account into
 `~/.ssh/authorized_keys`.

 #### Passwords